-2. Technology enables our software systems to choose the lowest cost insurance from the many alternatives.
-The amount of insurance is set to always participate in the upside with minimal capital at risk.
+2. The amount of insurance is set to always participate in the upside with minimal capital at risk.

 3. On market moves we re-set the insurance level.
 If the share price rises, we buy more to 'lock in' the gains, on falls we sell some that is no longer required.
+Hod very stick payoff.

+Blue chip shares with insurance

+Stock Price

+Stock Price